 Finally, there’s the personal section of résumés.
 In one word – don’t do it.
 Not only is the section a gold-leafed invitation to provide information that could get a hiring manger into legal trouble (your marital status, whether you have children, your religion, etc.), it’s simply not relevant.
 (I’m impressed you like to mountain bike and shoot skeet, but what in the Sam Hill does that have to do with a tax policy analyst position?)
 Save your personal revelations for happy hour with co-workers after you get the job.

 The Cover Letter

 Let’s get back to dating for a minute.
 Have you ever met someone you were attracted to and it sparked an internal monologue about why this person should want to date you?
 “Hey there, hot stuff.
 We should go out.
 I’m smart, witty, have great personal hygiene, and I can quote Dodgeball from start to finish.”

 Think of your cover letter as a similar pitch – only in your out loud voice and not related to Dodgeball.
 You’re trying to convince the hiring manager that you should be considered for the job.

-Your cover letter should be no longer than one page and contain four basic elements, preferably in this order:
+Your cover letter should be 1-2 pages and contain four basic elements, preferably in this order:

 - A mention of the job for which you are applying